aswasif007TT/word-check-fe/README.md

 ## Description

 This is the React based frontend app which checks a sentence for non-english words.
-This is bootstrapped with create-react-app
+This is bootstrapped with create-react-app.

 ## Installation